andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

 - Strong preference with all to produce *a* in perf3m.s.
 Cannot be incorrect.
 183

-- Uneducated speakers use accoasional vowels withoyt relation to syntax in order to mark their speech as SA.
+- Uneducated speakers use occasional vowels without relation to syntax in order to mark their speech as SA.
 185
     - One speaker: "'if you want to vowel something, use /a/'".
 192

 - Possible memorized frozen expression with icraab.
 187

 - Words with enclitic pronoun often case vowel.
 191

-- Indite more often marked than construct state in idafa.
+- Indite more often marked than construct state in iDaafa.
 191, 200

 - Numbers not inflected as nouns.
 192